skgrange/saqgetr/cran-comments.md

-# New package submission
+# New package resubmission

-This is a new package submission.
+This is a new package resubmission with changes to the title and description in the DESCRIPTION file after feedback from a CRAN member.

+  - The title text now reads: "Import Air Quality Monitoring Data in a Fast and Easy Way"
+  - The web links used for the source of the observations are given in the description with the required formatting.

 # Test environments